w3c/trace-context/spec/20-http_request_header_format.md

 Header name: `traceparent`

-In order to increase interoperability across multiple protocols and encourage successful integration, by default vendors SHOULD keep the header name lowercase.
-The header name is a single word without any delimiters, for example, a hyphen (`-`).
+The header name is [ASCII case-insensitive](https://infra.spec.whatwg.org/#ascii-case-insensitive).
+That is, `TRACEPARENT`, `TraceParent`, and `traceparent` are considered the same header.
+The header name is a single word, it does not contain any delimiters such as a hyphen.

-Vendors MUST expect the header name in any case (upper, lower, mixed), and SHOULD send the header name in lowercase.
+In order to increase interoperability across multiple protocols and encourage successful integration, tracing systems SHOULD encode the header name as [ASCII lowercase](https://infra.spec.whatwg.org/#ascii-lowercase).

 ### traceparent Header Field Values